versa-protocol/schema/README.md

 # Versa Protocol Schema
 There are broadly two kinds of types represented in this repository: Protocol Bindings and Purchase Details

+**Note, NPM packages, including the TypeScript bindings, are maintained here: https://github.com/versa-protocol/js**

+This repository is just for the root JSON schema files, which are referenced by the JS monorepo.

 ## Protocol Bindings
 Protocol Bindings represent the types of requests, responses, and error codes to be expected when developing client implementations according to the specifications of the Versa Protocol.
 These types are defined in the `protocol_bindings` directory.